sagaragashe/Image-Steganography-Project/README.md

 # Image-Steganography-Project

+Steganography is the art of hiding a message.
+This project helps to  hiding confidential information  and messages within in image..

 **objectives**

 •	To concentrate on the data security issues when sending the data over the network using steganography techniques.